-- 1. Choose Webcams in the Menu (on page 180). - 2.
+- 1. Choose Webcams in the Menu (on page 169). - 2.
 Click the desired webcam to open the Webcam page. - Note that default webcam names are determined by the detection order.
 The one that is detected first is named Webcam, and the other that is detected later is named Webcam 2.

 Webcams

-Name A Location Resolution Mode
+Name ▲ Location Resolution Mode

-Webcam 352x288 Snapshot
+Webcam 👢 352x288 Snapshot

+- 3. Click in the Live Preview section.
 The live snapshot or video in a standalone window opens.
-See Configuring Webcams and Viewing Live Images (on page 495).

-4. Copy the URL from that live preview window.
+See Configuring Webcams and Viewing Live Images (on page 435). - 4.
+Copy the URL from that live preview window.